-I. Applicant's Name:

-Addre SS:

-Phone :

-II.
-Work is proposed for property at:

-W hich has been designated as a Protected Site:

-Exterior only

-Interior only

-Exterior and interior

-Or is located within a Preservation District

-III. indica pplication is for the following (check as many as appropriate; complete only the parts ted with each work item).
-SEDGWICK & LOCAL PROTECTED SITE ICANTS MUST COMPLETE A STATE ENVIRONMENTAL ASSESSMENT

-STUDY SHORT FORM (SEQR).
-APPLICATIONS FOR BERKELEY PARK & SITES

-ED ON THE NATIONAL REGISTER MUST COMPLETE THE FULL SEQR.

-Partial or complete demolition (Complete part 1)

-Alteration to texture or material composition of building exterior (Complete part 2)

-Alteration to texture of material composition building interior ( only if interior is designated a Protected Site; Complete part 2).

-A change in color (Complete part 3).

-Cleaning (Complete part 3).

-Addition to existing building (Complete part 4).

-New building construction (Complete part 4).

-Alteration to site including excavation, change in land contours, installation of pavement for parking lots, driveways, or sidewalks (Complete part 5).

-Deposit of refuse or waste material (Complete part 5).

-Change in signage or advertising (Complete part 6).

-Applic cant's S ignature: Date:

-Owner r's Sign ature: Date:
+- II.
+Work is proposed for property at: - □ Which has been designated a Local Protected Site: - \Box Exterior only - \Box Interior only - \Box Exterior and interior - \Box Is located within a Local Preservation District - III.
+This application is for the following (check as many as appropriate; complete only the parts indicated with each work item).
+ALL APPLICANTS MUST COMPLETE AN ENVIRONMENTAL ASSESSMENT FORM (SEQR). - □ Partial or complete demolition (Complete part 1) - □ Alteration to texture or material composition of building exterior (Complete part 2) - □ Alteration to texture or material composition building interior (only if interior is designated a Local Protected Site; Complete part 2) - \Box A change in color (Complete part 3) - □ Cleaning (Complete part 3) - □ Addition to existing building (Complete part 4) - □ New building construction (Complete part 4) - □ Alteration to site including excavation, change in land contours, installation of pavement for parking lots, driveways, or sidewalks (Complete part 5) - Deposit of refuse or waste material (Complete part 5) - □ Change in signage or advertising (Complete part 6)

+Applicant's Signature: Date: Owner's Signature: Date:

-\Submission of this application or approval of a Certificate of Appropriateness does not relieve the applicant of his/her responsibilities in obtaining other permits and/or approvals as prescribed by law.
+Submission of this application or approval of a Certificate of Appropriateness does not relieve the applicant of his/her responsibilities in obtaining other permits and/or approvals as prescribed by law.